brown-ccv/ccv-website-hugo/content/english/services/infrastructure/hpc-condo.md

 Note that condo purchases are not limited to CPU-only nodes; GPU nodes can also be included as part of a condo.

 ## Job Priority
 The high priority guarantees that the purchaser's jobs will run prior to any subscription-based use, unless the purchaser is already using their limit of 1.25 times the number of cores purchased.
+Condo jobs are also not subject to the conventional wall clock limits of `Exploratory` or `Priority` accounts on Oscar.

+## Processors and Memory
 CCV standardizes processor, and to an extent, node memory configurations for a period of roughly six months to a year in order to maintain a degree of homogeneity in the cluster.
 As an example, our current standard node CPU configuration is two-socket Intel Xeon Gold 6242 (16-core, 2.8GHz), with node memory of either 192GB or 384GB.

 # Purchasing